I have come across many people who really believe that foam is great for soundproofing spaces such as home recording studios and bedrooms.

 The misconception about foam being soundproof exists mostly because people lack the understanding of the differences between sound absorption and soundproofing.

-It is natural to assume that if an object absorbs sound, there will be none that is left to escape the room.
+It is natural to assume that if products like foam absorbs sound, there will be none that is left to escape the room.

 Unfortunately, sound is not like a fluid that gets absorbed and trapped in something like a sponge.
 The way sound behaves needs to be understood clearly here.

 Sound waves are nothing but vibrations and when they strike a surface, they tend to vibrate it.

 Sound does not ‘pass’ through a wall or ceiling but merely vibrates it.
 These vibrations are further transferred to the other side and that is how sound transfer take place through walls, ceilings and other surfaces.

 What’s a Good Soundproofing Material